How are soft tissue sarcomas staged?

 - Mitotic count — how many cancer cells are seen dividing under the microscope; given a score from 1 to 3 (a lower score means fewer cells were seen dividing)

-The scores for each factor are added up to determine the grade for the cancer.
+The scores for each factor are added to determine the grade for the cancer.
 Higher-grade cancers tend to grow and spread faster than lower-grade cancers.

 GX: the grade cannot be assessed (because of incomplete information).